Document Automation

 Share in Any Format

-While Fluvial stores document data in a structured way, you can output documents in whatever format you need—PDF for distribution, HTML for web viewing, or data feeds for other systems.
+While RiskNodes stores document data in a structured way, you can output documents in whatever format you need—PDF for distribution, HTML for web viewing, or data feeds for other systems.
 Your branding and formatting preferences are maintained in customizable templates.

 Building Organisational Knowledge